I noticed my Yeti’s driver’s side mirror blinker wasn’t working when I changed my mirror covers from blue to black a couple of weeks ago.

 Then I prise along the edge…

 The mirror will give a definite ‘click’ sound when it separates from the housing.
 Any other type of sound and it could mean bad news.
 Be careful!

 These two heated mirror wires just pull off…

 Now I need to remove two Torx screws.

 Make sure you have a Torx screwdriver with small bits!

 I didn’t check what size these are, I just know they’re small.

 I have a complete Torx screwdriver set that lives in my Yeti in a rear compartment.
 I bought it because of unexpected Torx screws appearing here and there, like these two.
-I also found tiny Torx screws when I changed the screen on my OnePlus One mobile phone.
-Now I have no worries.
+It was needed when I replaced the screen on my old OnePlus One mobile phone too.

-The Torx screwdriver set is available here on Amazon.
+Torx screwdriver set available here on Amazon if you need it.

 Now I hold the front mirror housing with my right hand and I pry open the rear cover with my nails of my left hand.